Where I Come From – A Perspective On What It Means To Be A Game Designer

 Gaming has been a cornerstone in a lot of my relationships.
 One of my most deep and intimate friendships was with former Infendo Radio host Mike.
 The amount of hours we poured into our favourite games, the memories we forged and shared, were some really good moments that persist for me to this day.

 At least, that’s what I have to believe.
-A long time ago, I realised game design is the only thing that will make me truly feel fulfilled.
+A long time ago, I realized game design is the only thing that will make me truly feel fulfilled.
 Game design is, for me, the highest form of artistic expression, one that has the power to forever alter a person who has played one.
 It’s pure, and good, and so, so special.
-So I pray to God I’m right, because it’s the path I plan on walking for the rest of my life.
+So I hope I’m right, because it’s the path I plan on walking for the rest of my life.